keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 Alternatively you could escape the parentheses with backslashes.)

-### Clearing the Require and Load Lists

-There may be times when you have specified a load or require on the command line or in the `REXE_OPTIONS` environment variable, but you want to override it for a single invocation.
-Currently you cannot unspecify a single resource, but you can unspecify _all_ the requires or loads with the `-r!` and `-l!` command line options, respectively.

-### Clearing _All_ Options

-You can also clear _all_ options specified up to a certain point in time with the _clear options_ option (`-c`).
-This is especially useful if you have specified options in the `REXE_OPTIONS` environment variable, and want to ignore all of them.

 ### Verbose Mode

-In addition to displaying the execution time, verbose mode will display the version, date/time of execution, source code to be evaluated, options specified (by all approaches), and that the global file has been loaded (if it was found):
+Verbose mode will display the version, date/time of execution, source code to be evaluated, options specified (by all approaches), that the global file has been loaded (if it was found), and the execution time of your Ruby code:

 ```
 ➜  ~   echo $EUR_RATES_JSON | rexe -v -rjson,awesome_print "ap JSON.parse(STDIN.read)"